 Rugs have long been a signifier of luxury and bring a multitude of qualities to interiors, offering warmth and underfoot comfort as well as colour, texture and pattern.
 They can be used to divide spaces, define a mood or simply parade the art of tapestry across your floor.
 But, with the range of piles, materials and styles out there, making an investment isn’t always easy.

-Whether you’re after a slender hallway runner or a living room showpiece, speed up and smoothen your quest for the right rug by following our buying guide.
+Whether you’re after a slender hallway runner or a living room showpiece, our luxury rug buying guide will provide ideas and advice on choosing the right rug for your home.

 Image Credit: Jeff Andrews

-There are guidelines to help you decide on the size rug you need but remember that interior design shouldn’t be confined by hard and fast rules.
+There are size guidelines to help you decide on the dimensions of the rug you need but remember that interior design shouldn’t be confined by hard and fast rules.
 Every space is different and this approach should be used just as a starting point.

 Kitchen and Dining Room Rugs

 For rugs beneath kitchen or dining tables, measure the perimeter of the table and add around 140–150 centimetres to the length and width.
-This ensures the rug is proportionate to the table and provides extra space so that chairs remain on the rug when pulled out.
+This ensures the size of the rug is proportionate to the table and provides extra space so that chairs remain on the rug when pulled out.

 Living Room Rugs

-For hallway runners, measure your space and subtract around 30 centimetres from the width and 60 centimetres from the length for a neat fitting rug.
+For hallway runners, measure your space and subtract around 30 centimetres from the width and 60 centimetres from the length for a neat fitting and perfectly sized rug.